Paul A. Schweitzer

 Paul Alexander Schweitzer SJ (born July 21, 1937) is an American mathematician specializing in differential topology, geometric topology, and algebraic topology.

 Schweitzer has done research on foliations, knot theory, and 3-manifolds.
-In 1974 he found a counterexample to the Seifert conjecture that every non-vanishing vector field on the 3-sphere has a closed integral curve.
-In 1995 he demonstrated that Sergei Novikov's compact leaf theorem cannot be generalized to manifolds with dimension greater than 3.
+In 1974, he found a counterexample to the Seifert conjecture that every non-vanishing vector field on the 3-sphere has a closed integral curve.
+In 1995, he demonstrated that Sergei Novikov's compact leaf theorem cannot be generalized to manifolds with dimension greater than 3.
 Specifically, Schweitzer proved that a smooth, compact, connected manifold with Euler characteristic zero and dimension > 3 has a C^{1} codimension-one foliation that has no compact leaf.

 Life and career

 Schweitzer was raised in New York.
-After high school, he attended the College of the Holy Cross, graduating with a Bachelor of Science (B.S.) in 1958 and then received his Ph.D. in 1962 from Princeton University under the supervision of Norman Steenrod.
-His dissertation was titled Secondary cohomology operations induced by the diagonal mapping.
+After high school, he graduated from the College of the Holy Cross with a Bachelor of Science (B.S.) in mathematics in 1958.
+As an undergraduate at Holy Cross, he wrote a senior thesis titled, "Hereditary and Productive Properties in Topological Spaces".
+He then earned his Ph.D. from Princeton University in 1962 under the supervision of Norman Steenrod.
+His doctoral dissertation was titled, "Secondary cohomology operations induced by the diagonal mapping".

-In 1963 he became a member of the Jesuits.
-He received a degree in philosophy (Ph.L.) in 1966 from Weston College in Weston, Massachusetts; in 1970 he was granted a bachelor's degree in theology (B. Div.) from the Weston Jesuit School of Theology in Cambridge, Massachusetts.
+In 1963, Schweitzer became a member of the Society of Jesus (Jesuits).
+He earned a degree in philosophy (Ph.L.) from Weston College in Weston, Massachusetts, in 1966 and a Bachelor of Divinity (B.Div.) from the Weston Jesuit School of Theology in Cambridge, Massachusetts, in 1970.
 He was ordained in 1970 as a Catholic priest.
-In 1971 he became a professor extraordinarius at the Pontifical Catholic University of Rio de Janeiro, and in 1980 he became a professor ordinarius there.
+In 1971, he became a professor extraordinarius at the Pontifical Catholic University of Rio de Janeiro, and, in 1980, he became a professor ordinarius there.

 Schweitzer has been a visiting professor at the University of Notre Dame, the Fairfield University, Northwestern University, Boston College, Harvard University, and the University of Strasbourg.
 For the academic years 1970–1971 and 1981–1982 he was at the Institute for Advanced Study.

 Since 1978 he has been on the board of the Brazilian Mathematical Society.

 He was elected a Fellow of the American Mathematical Society in 2012.
 He was an Invited Speaker at the ICM in 1974 in Vancouver.